SalJahromi/blastinR/README.md

 [1] "Blast database successfully created."
 "Outfile name: spike_protein_seqs_SARS"
 ```

-After make_blast_db function, there should be multiple files created either in the current directory or another directory specified to the funciton.
+After make_blast_db function, there should be multiple files created either in the current directory or another directory specified to the function.

 ### Obtain Sample Data